splunk/public-o11y-docs/synthetics/api-test/set-up-api-test.rst

 Auto-retry
 ----------------

 Run a test again automatically if it fails without any user intervention.
 It's a best practice to turn on auto-retry to reduce unnecessary failures from temporary interruptions like a network issue, timeouts, or other issues.
-Auto-retry runs do not impact subscription usage, only the completed run result counts towards your license usage.
+Auto-retry runs do not impact subscription usage, only the completed run result counts towards your subscription usage.

 Custom properties